Impact of Nutrition on Canine Gut-Organ Axes

 Joint Conditions Associated with Microbiome Imbalance

-- Osteoarthritis: The most common canine joint condition, osteoarthritis involves progressive cartilage degradation and inflammation.
+Osteoarthritis: The most common canine joint condition.
 Gut-derived inflammatory signals can accelerate this process, whilst anti-inflammatory metabolites from healthy microbiomes may be protective.

-- Inflammatory arthritis: Conditions involving primary immune-mediated joint inflammation may be particularly influenced by gut microbiome composition given the axis’s immune-modulatory effects.
+Inflammatory arthritis: Conditions involving primary immune-mediated joint inflammation may be particularly influenced by gut microbiome composition.

 Nutritional Support for the Gut-Joint Axis

-- Higher fibre diets: Research in rodent models shows that higher fibre diets increased circulating SCFA levels and significantly reduced the severity of arthritis.
-Importantly, these results were replicated by simply feeding SCFAs directly, confirming that the effect was mediated through these metabolites.
+Higher fibre diets: Research shows that higher fibre diets increased circulating SCFA levels and significantly reduced the severity of arthritis.

-- Promoting specific beneficial bacteria: Promoting the growth of specific key bacterial groups has been shown to ease arthritis and inflammatory processes in humans, with emerging evidence supporting similar effects in dogs.
+Promoting specific beneficial bacteria: Promoting the growth of specific key bacterial groups has been shown to ease arthritis and inflammatory processes.

-- Gut barrier support: Ingredients that improve gut barrier integrity help prevent inflammatory compounds from reaching joints.
-This complements rather than replaces traditional joint support ingredients.
+Gut barrier support: Ingredients that improve gut barrier integrity help prevent inflammatory compounds from reaching joints.

 The Gut-Oral Axis: Connecting Dental Health to Digestive Wellness